-To assess the estimation of the distributed states of the wave equation with the presented techniques, we consider the linear wave equation on $\Omega = (0, 1)$ with homogeneous boundary conditions $u_1 = u_2 = 0$.
-The exact solution, including the (measured) boundary outputs, is obtained according to d'Alembert, and is composed of left and right traveling waves, which are reflected at the boundaries with and without a change in sign.
+To assess the estimation of the distributed states of the wave equation using the presented techniques, we consider the linear wave equation on $\Omega = (0, 1)$ with homogeneous boundary conditions $u_1 = u_2 = 0$.
+The exact solution can be obtained according to d'Alambert and is composed of left and right travelling waves, which are reflected at the boundaries with and without a change in sign.
 We study initial conditions